 header background

-A stock is a security that represents partial ownership of a company.
-Meanwhile, while an ETF is a basket of different securities—which may include different stocks or other assets like bonds.
-For example, an investor may own a share of ExxonMobil, or own an ETF that invests in different energy-related stocks.
+A stock is a security or a share which gives investors ownership rights in a company while an ETF is a basket or pool of different securities which may include different stocks or other assets like bonds.
+ETFs typically track a specific market like FTSE 100. an investor may own a share of ExxonMobil, an ETF that invests in energy stocks.

 Similarities between ETFs and stocks

-Both are traded intraday, meaning that they are bought and sold throughout the normal trading hours.
-They are also price transparent, where their bid-and-ask price quotes and share volume are shown in real-time, unlike mutual funds.
+Both ETFs and stocks are traded intraday, that means they are bought and sold throughout the normal trading hours.
+Unlike mutual funds, ETFs and stocks are transparent in pricing, where their bid-and-ask price quotes and share volume are shown in real-time.

 An investor can also perform all market order ETF types when acquiring the shares or ETF units, as well as short sell both and use options.